Skip to main content

 • Discretionary: Strategic allocations for high-potential pools

 The maximum rewards per week across all streams is 90,000 PENDLE.
-Each pool may receive up to 7.5% of total emissions (6,750 PENDLE) from the Performance stream specifically, though total rewards can exceed this when co-incentives and discretionary allocations are included.
+Each pool may receive up to 5,000 and 1,500 PENDLE from the performance and limit order streams respectively.
 Any PENDLE not distributed in a given week is returned to the protocol treasury and does not roll over to the next week's budget.

 How Often Are Incentives Updated?